 Located just 25 minutes drive away from Jerusalem, the Dead Sea provides a unique set of attractions in an enchanting geographical unit – The Judean Desert.
 Departing from Jerusalem, the landscape changes quickly, as we descend to the lowest (and saltiest!..) place in the world.

-Passing by the “Sea Level” sign and by Jericho , we head first to Masada .
+Possibly stopping by the “Sea Level” sign for a photo op. and a Camel Ride , we later pass by Jericho , and head first to Masada .
 Masada was built by King Herod, but is better known for the last stand of the Jews at the end of the Great Jewish Revolt (66-70 CE).

 The dramatic story is enhanced by rich archaeological remains and a well planned visitors center.
 The most important finds are on display at the new Masada Museum .